LukeMS/keltor/rst/index.rst

 **ALCC/BW**: 9.20/9.15

 This city is renown for its harvesting of oil fish, production of fine ink, and master lens crafting.
-There is a major naval presence here, both Imperial and Mostorian, sending dozens of ships on pirate patrols.
+There is a major naval presence here, both Imperial and `Mostorian <Mostor_>`_, sending dozens of ships on pirate patrols.
 Foamrest is called, The Red Harbor, for the large Imperial contingent of War Sails based here.
 This was not always the case.
 In fact, three-hundred years ago, over half the traders sailing into the harbor would have been classified as pirates under current law.
 Foamrest was a smaller city then and could not afford to turn away any but the most blatant of pirate traders.

-.. `Sapreen`:
+.. _`Sapreen`:

 H. Sapreen
 ===========================